thecartercenter/nemo-docs/content/users/users.rst

 Placing users into groups makes it easier to search for users and send broadcasts to them.
 To create a group of users:

-1. Add multiple users to a mission.
-2. Click the :guilabel:`Users` tab.
-3. Check the box next to each user to be placed into the group.
+1. Check the box next to each user to be placed into the group.
-4. Click :guilabel:`Add Users to Group`.
+2. Click :guilabel:`Add Users to Group`.
-5. Click :guilabel:`Create New User Group`.
+3. Click :guilabel:`Create New User Group`.
-6. Type the name of the group and click :guilabel:`OK`.
+4. Type the name of the group and click :guilabel:`OK`.
-7. Click the name of the group.
+5. Click the name of the group.

-To add users to a preexisting group, follow the same steps as above, but skip numbers 5 and 6.
+To add users to a preexisting group, follow the same steps as above, but skip numbers 3 and 4.

-To view user groups, go to the :guilabel:`Users` tab and click :guilabel:`List User Groups`.
+To view user groups, go to the :guilabel:`Users` page and click :guilabel:`List User Groups`.
 In the list, you can click:

 - :guilabel:`List Members` to view a list of all users in the group.